 It’s been four years, four very long years since we have witnessed a winter Olympics.
 For some reason, with today’s technology I feel like these games are going to be completely different from the previous.
 Better.
 It seems like every year the world of sports changes and enhances.
 Just when you think it can’t get better, it does.
 Sochi 2014 will see snowboard cross, halfpipe and, for the first time ever slopestyle at the Winter Olympic Games.
 I think this year in Sochi is going to be INSANE, but I think the super pipe is going to be the highlight.
 Let me tell you why.

 Sochi is going to be full of money, it’s the Olympics.
-If we know one thing about Russia, Russian’s know how to drink, hunt and throw a crazy party.
+If we know one thing about Russia, Russian’s know how to drink, hunt deer and elk and throw a crazy party.
 President Vladimir Putin is one thing, a man of pride.
 I watched a documentary about the Olympics in Sochi.
 It was pretty unbelievable.
 See what you don’t realize is that before the Olympics were voted in to Sochi; Sochi was a very poor undeveloped town.
 It was an undesirable place to live, to say at the least.

 Cultural history was only taking this place so far but Putin was determined to take it farther.
 So he started applying makeup, and eventually painted half the town new or built what wasn’t there.
 A lot of the construction has yet to be finished and they are way over budget.
 Most of the people who had homes in the way got a giant 10 foot fence in front of their house to hide the poorest sections of town.
 Sorry, it’s Sochi!